macmanpb/CSV-BOM/README.md

 ### Cut List

 * **Generate Cut List**
-> Generates a file that can be used in the [cut list optimization software by Gary Darby] (http://www.delphiforfun.org/Programs/CutList.htm).
+> Generates a file that can be used in the [cut list optimization software by Gary Darby](http://www.delphiforfun.org/Programs/CutList.htm).
 This is especially helpful in woodworking projects and allows to optimize panel use.
 The file is saved under the same name as the BOM but with a "_cutList.txt" ending.
 Note: If the cut list software is not able to read your dimensions properly, try changing the option "Use comma delimiter" in CSV-BOM (see below).